Zami001/Shadow-Fire-Game-Engine/readme.md

 # Shadow Fire Game Engine

-This project is primarily a learning project and is not intended to be used in any real capacity.
+This project is primarily a learning and display project and is not intended to be used in any real capacity.

 ## Features
 - Importing of 3D models and skeletal animations